Delta-de-Dirac/diamondSquare-go/README.md

 Parameter _\<output filename\>_ must end in either ".png", ".jpg", ".jpeg" or ".gif".

 # diamondSquare-gui
-diamondSquare-gui located in /cmd/diamondSquare-gui.go is an application to run the implementation of the diamondSquare algorithm with confugurable parameters and output to a [fyne](https://fyne.io/) GUI window.
+diamondSquare-gui located in /cmd/diamondSquare-gui.go is an application to run the implementation of the diamondSquare algorithm with configurable parameters and output to a [raylib](https://www.raylib.com/) GUI window.

 # pkg/heightmap
 The package heightmap can be used to generate new and interact with heightmaps.